comsee-research/Neuvisys/src/dependencies/unsupported/Eigen/CXX11/src/Tensor/README.md

 A *Trace* operation returns a tensor with fewer dimensions than the original tensor.
 It returns a tensor whose elements are the sum of the elements of the original tensor along the main diagonal for a list of specified dimensions, the "trace dimensions".
-Similar to the `Reduction Dimensions`, the trace dimensions are passed as an input parameter to the operation, are of type `<TensorType>::``Dimensions` , and have the same requirements when passed as an input parameter.
+Similar to the `Reduction Dims`, the trace dimensions are passed as an input parameter to the operation, are of type `<TensorType>::``Dims` , and have the same requirements when passed as an input parameter.
 In addition, the trace dimensions must have the same size.